 The test could be likened to throwing a ball; the Demand Acceleration Platform is showing you that the ball has been thrown, not if the ball was caught.
-You'll need to check the response code and confirm within your Marketo instance that the lead has been received and routed properly.
+You need to check the response code and confirm within your Marketo instance itself.

 To understand how to read the request and response code and to determine whether the integration has been successfully set up, see Interpreting Marketo Post Outs & Common Errors.

 It is crucial to confirm that each test lead has been successfully received, properly routed and is complete within Marketo.
 If you don't have access to Marketo, collaborate with your system admin to confirm that test lead(s) have been received in Marketo.

 Once the Marketo integration has been successfully tested and the Source is collecting leads, you need to routinely monitor lead post outs.